awesomemotive/google-analytics-for-wordpress/readme.txt

 = Quick & Easy Google Analytics Setup =

 The old way of "properly" setting up Google Analytics was complicated.
-You had to either hire a developer or learn to add Google Analtyics code in various different areas of your WordPress theme.
+You had to either hire a developer or learn to add Google Analytics code in various different areas of your WordPress theme.
 The setup time would take days to weeks if you wanted to add powerful features like events tracking, eCommerce tracking, etc.

 With MonsterInsights, we made it "effortless" to properly setup Google Analytics in WordPress.
 Yes, you can enable all advanced Google Analytics features with just a few clicks.